IanSMcCarthy/IrisNeuralNetwork/Readme.md

-Just a very simple Neural network based on the Iris data set using the xxx package for R.
+A simple Neural Network based on the Iris data set using the neuralnet package for R.